OTU-Centre-for-SMRs/gnat/README.md

 ## Acknowledgements

-We acknowledge the support of the Natural Sciences and Engineering Research Council of Canada (NSERC).
+We would like to acknowledge the support of the University Network of Excellence in Nuclear Engineering (UNENE) and the Natural Sciences and Engineering Research Council of Canada (NSERC) through the Industrial Research Chairs program [funding reference number IRCPJ 549979-19].

-Cette recherche a été financée par le Conseil de recherches en sciences naturelles et en génie du Canada (CRSNG).

 ![NSERC Logo](https://www.nserc-crsng.gc.ca/img/logos/img-logo2-en.png)